21 Great Books Set in Bookstores

 A customer named George helps Grace discover the magic of reading, and she’s soon hooked.
 Unfortunately, in 1940, the Blitz began, and daily life changed for every Londoner.
 While Grace continues her time at the bookshop, she also becomes an ARP (Air Raid Precautions) warden and is known for reading books aloud in tube stations during air raids.
 Will Primrose Hill Books survive this difficult period?

-This novel is inspired by the true World War II history of the few bookshops to survive the Blitz.
-It’s said to be a great look into the life of brave Londoners during this tragic period at at the impact of war on average citizens.
+This novel is inspired by the true World War II history of the few bookshops that survived the Blitz.
+It’s said to be a great look into the life of brave Londoners during this tragic period and the impact of war on average citizens.

 While there are sad topics in the book, reviews say they appreciate that it manages to still be a heartwarming read with a good amount of focus on the bookstore.